George F. McFarland: Civil War service

 The regiment at the time of the battle was part of Brig.
 Gen. Thomas Rowley's brigade, Maj.
 Gen. Abner Doubleday's division of Maj.
 Gen. John F. Reynolds' I Corps.
 Having spent the night of June 30 encamped along Marsh Creek roughly six miles southwest of the town of Gettysburg, the regiment received orders to march shortly before 8:00 AM the next morning.
 The regiment arrived at the scene of the morning's fighting northwest of town not long after 11:00 AM.
 McFarland and his regiment were placed at the Lutheran Theological Seminary to act as the I Corps' emergency reserve.
 The regiment assisted in constructing crude breastworks in front of the Seminary until roughly 3:00 PM when Gen. Rowley ordered McFarland to move his regiment forward to Herbst Woods - now known as Reynolds' Woods - to assist the Iron Brigade.
 The Midwesterners of the Iron Brigade, under the command of Brig.
 Gen. Solomon Meredith, had been the first infantry engaged that morning and were being worn thin as they attempted to repel repeated attacks from Confederate Maj.
 Gen. William Pender's division.
-As the Iron Brigade fell back, 151st held off several enemy attacks along Willoughby Run, which ran through Herbst Woods.
+As the Iron Brigade fell back, the 151st held off several enemy attacks along Willoughby Run, which ran through Herbst Woods.
 The 151st was forced to hold alone and barely supported.
-During their defense, the dueled with Col. Abner Perrin's South Carolina brigade and caused enormous casualties to that brigade.
+During their defense, they dueled with Col. Abner Perrin's South Carolina brigade and caused enormous casualties to that brigade.
 Eventually, the regiment was relieved and allowed to fall back.
 Lt.
 Col. McFarland had his regiment rally at the Lutheran Theological Seminary, where several other regiments were also rallying.
 As they gathered, McFarland was met by a Federal lieutenant on horseback who held next to him a furled regimental flag.
 The lieutenant asked McFarland, "Sir, is this your flag?"